 Please state your or any other researcher’s funding for the project over and above what is applied for in this application.
 Please state the amounts in Swedish krona, rounded to the nearest 1 000 SEK.

-Attach all (applicant’s and participating researchers’) publications lists joined up into one file.
+Attach all (the applicant’s and any participating researchers’) publication lists, joined up into one file.
 The list for each researcher shall include the 10 publications that are the most relevant to the project described, and shall cover a maximum of 1 A4 page in Arial, font size 11, single line spacing and 2.5 cm margins.
 The name of the researcher in question shall be highlighted in bold and also be included in the page header of each list.

 Please only include articles or equivalent that are published or accepted for publication at the time of applying.
 The author name order shall be identical to that of the published work.
 The application cannot be supplemented with publications after the deadline for the call.